junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 <br>

-(**Words after the chapter**: Please hang in there with me, I hate writing angry Dean but it's sort of just necessary for the story's purpose, really need a conflict situation to make Cas fly away.
+(**Notes after the chapter**: Please hang in there with me, I hate writing angry Dean but it's sort of just necessary for the story's purpose, really need a conflict situation to make Cas fly away.
 Things will get better shortly, promise.)

 #### draft notes